QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 \phi  = \frac{A_h}{A_c} .
 $$

-Soon we'll write Python code to compute $\phi$  and plot it as a function of its determinants.
+In the next section we'll write Python code to compute $\phi$  and plot it as a function of its determinants.

-But first we'll describe an  alternative interpretation of our model that mostly just relabels variables.

-## Reinterpreting the model: workers and entrepreneurs

-We can add a parameter and reinterpret variables to get a model of entrepreneurs versus workers.

-We now let $h$ be  the present value of a "worker".

-We define the present value of an entrepreneur to be

-$$
-c_0 = \pi \sum_{t=4}^T R^{-t} w_t^c
-$$

-where $\pi \in (0,1) $ is  the probability that an entrepreneur's "project" succeeds.

-For our model of workers and firms, we'll interpret $D$ as the cost of becoming an entrepreneur.

-This cost might include costs of hiring workers, office space, and lawyers.

-What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entrepreneur's earnings to a worker's earnings.

-We'll find that as $\pi$ decreases, $\phi$ increases, indicating that the riskier it is to be an entrepreuner, the higher must be the reward for a successful project.

 ## Computations